DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 i.e. `--nms` will result in non-maximum suppression with 30% overlap, while `--nms 20` will result in non-maximum suppression with 20% overlap.

+##### --include-labels / --exclude-labels
+This option will cause _OpenSkyNet_ to retain or remove labels in the in the output.
+It is invalid to include both an inclusion and an exclusion list at the same time.

 <a name="landcover" />
 ### landcover